MattWindsor91/starling/README.md

 ## Starling

 **Starling** is a project to build tools and logics for automated verification of sequentially consistent, low-level concurrent programs.
+It's based heavily on the [Concurrent Views Framework](https://sites.google.com/site/viewsmodel/).

 Work on Starling has been supported, from 2014 to 2018, by an EPSRC Doctoral Training Grant (Matt Windsor).